tsaiyoying-ui/Image-Color-Quantization/README.md

    Repeatedly finds the two closest palette colors and merges them using weighted average.

 2. **Frequency Top-K**
-   Sorts palette colors by pixel frequency and keeps the most frequent `K` colors.
+   Sorts palette colors by pixel frequency and keeps the most frequent target colors.

 Experimental results: